kvflx/kvflx.github.io/HR-Project.md

 Using statistics along with linear and logistic regression in R, I found some answers to important questions:

 - Do older employees leave more than younger employees?
-- Are junior employees more likely to be laid off than senior employees?
+- Are junior employees more likely to be leave than senior employees?
 - How does worklife balance affect employee length of stay?
 - Does job stagnation affect turnover rates?
 - How strongly can years of experience predict income?